IKCO Dena: Design and development

 The project was outlined in March 2010 and began operating in February 2011, which is considered a record in car production process according to IKCO.
 Dena was first unveiled in April 2011.
 At the time, it was initially scheduled to hit the Iranian markets in April 2012.
-The IKCO is supposed to reveal the turbocharged version of Dena in 2020.
+In 2020, IKCO announced a turbocharged version of Dena.

 The Dena is built on the IKCO Samand platform, measuring same in width and only 50 millimeters apart in length.
 Three different locally produced engines based on Peugeot's TU5JP4 will be available; EF7 NA, Dena ELX EF7 and EF7 TC, all manual gearbox.
 Side airbags will be optional while front airbags are included, ABS will also be standard on all models.

 However, the IKCO Dena has faced criticism for its substandard build quality and persistent technical defects.

 By 2015, mass-production of the Dena had commenced with 8,437 units being produced for the first seven months of 2015, or up to July 2015 which corresponds to Tir 1394 in the Persian calendar.
-Comparatively, only 48 units of the Dena were produced for the whole of 1393 SH.
+By comparison, only 48 units of the Dena were produced for the whole of 1393 SH.
 Additionally, 30,472 units of the older Samand and 7,332 units of the smaller Runna have also been produced in the first seven months of 2015.

 Javanan (EFP)

-In 2023 IKCO revealed the Dena Javanan (جوانان) edition which was a variant of the existing Dena Plus Turbo made for Young People, The Dena Javanan uses the new engine developed by IKCO known as the EFP (163 PS, 240 Nm), it is offered with new features as well such as a keyless entry system (and keyless go), a start-stop system, electrochromic mirror, electronic stability control system, tire-pressure monitoring system.
+In 2023 IKCO revealed the Dena Javanan (جوانان) edition which was a variant of the existing Dena Plus Turbo, a performance variation of the Dena aimed at youthful buyers.
+The Dena Javanan uses IKCO's new, turbocharged 1.7-litre inline-four EFP engine.
+The engine produces 163 PS and 240 Nm, the Javanan is offered with new features as well such as a keyless entry system (and keyless go), a start-stop system, electrochromic mirror, electronic stability control system, and a tire-pressure monitoring system.